Arab leader seeks to shake up Israeli election

 Reviving old tactics, Netanyahu has been seeking to galvanize his right-wing base by painting the Arab minority as disloyal and even treasonous.
 In 2015, he famously tried to mobilize supporters on election day by warning that Arab voters were heading “in droves” to the polls.

 Likud also faced accusations of voter suppression by placing cameras near voting booths in Arab villages in April.
-Israel’s Supreme Court banned the practice this time around.
+The Central Election Committee, which is headed by a former Supreme Court judge, banned the practice this time around.

 Despite its tepid preliminary response to Odeh, Blue and White seems to realize the potential of the Arab vote and has begun campaigning in Arab communities.
 Gantz has also included Odeh in opposition protests and made other gestures.